Skip to Content

 Essentials for Chiang Mai:

-- Bug repellant.
-We swear by Badger Balm’s all-natural DEET-free repellant that works like a charm to keep off those mosquitos!
+• Bug repellant.
+We love this Badger Balm’s all-natural DEET-free repellant that works like a charm to keep off those mosquitos!

-- Body Glide.
-I swear by this stuff, especially on days I do long runs in the heat.
+• Body Glide.
+I love this stuff, especially on days I do long runs in the heat.
 And this is a TMI, but I chafed under my bra because of all the sweating and this would’ve come in clutch had I not forgotten to pack it.
 Don’t make my mistake and proactively bring it to prevent chafing.

 Chiang Mai is one of the best cities I’ve ever visited.
 There is so much to do and the city is absolutely stunning.
 Even if you only have 4 days in Chiang Mai, as we did, that is plenty of time to get out, see the sites, and even do a day trip or two!
 From great food to amazing history, I would come back to Chiang Mai again and again and chances are you’ll love it too.